dimagi/commcare-cloud/docs/howto/transfer-domain.md

 - Stop all services
   `$ commcare-cloud <env> downtime start`
-- TODO wipe couch
+- Delete any blob data
-- TODO wipe postgres
+- Delete the PostgreSQL database
-- TODO others?
+- Delete the CouchDB database
 - Delete all elasticsearch indices
   - Figure out what the elasticearch IP is:
     `ES_IP=$(commcare-cloud ${ENV} lookup elasticsearch:0)`